Solid phase transitions in the liquid limit: The Hadamard material

 The nonlinear second order ODE (\ref{radequil}) cannot be integrated explicitly, but can be solved numerically.
 In order to do so, we need to convert the infinite range $r>1$ into a finite one by means of the change of the independent variable $x=1/r^{2}$.
 It will also be convenient to change the dependent variable $v=\eta/r$, so that $v(x)$ would have a finite limit, when $x\to 0$.
 Then $v(x)$ solves

-The value $\Gve_{\infty}=v(0)\BI_{2}$ found numerically is shown as a blue dot in Fig.~\ref{fig:binodal1}.
-It provides an improved bound on the binodal compared to the secondary jump set (green line in Fig.~\ref{fig:binodal1}) by showing that hydrostatic strains between the blue dot and the green line are unstable.
-This conclusion holds, provided the non-degeneracy condition (\ref{ndgmms}) is verified.
-A calculation shows that
+The value $\Gve_{\infty}=v(0)\BI_{2}$, which was found numerically, is shown as a blue dot in Fig.~\ref{fig:binodal1}.
+While we still cannot say whether the corresponding value $\BF_{\infty}$ indeed lies in the binodal, we obtained an improved bound on the binodal compared to the secondary jump set (green line in Fig.~\ref{fig:binodal1}) by showing that hydrostatic strains between the blue dot and the green line are unstable.
+The conclusion holds, provided the non-degeneracy condition (\ref{ndgmms}) is verified.
+A direct calculation shows that

 Thus,